 -Bacterial and Viral infections (intestinal upset)

 -Addison’s Disease (Adrenal glands not producing enough hormone)

 -Cancer (rule out the other stuff first!)

 When To Worry

 Dogs do tend to vomit quite a bit!
 Thankfully it is typically more of a one-and-done situation and does not need any follow-up care.
 If your pup does have an episode though, keep a close eye on him that day, just in case things progress or you detect other signs.

 The dog that is feeling sick, not eating, and continuing to vomit is very concerning and meets the criteria for seeking veterinary care urgently.
 Keep in mind too that some dogs are very stoic (Labradors and Boxers specifically) and may discreetly hide their pain, maybe even tricking you with bursts of energy.
 If you suspect something may be wrong, consulting with your AskVet veterinarian, calling your family veterinarian for an urgent appointment, or seeking emergency care are all appropriate actions.
 Treatments for vomiting in dogs are based on the cause and level of severity, so once your veterinarian gathers information and narrows down a diagnosis, they will advise the best treatment plan to get your pup feeling better again!

 Rest assured, if your dog needs to be seen on an emergency basis, your AskVet Pet Emergency fund has you covered.
-Our AskVet Veterinarians are available to discuss all of your pet’s needs 24 hours a day, 7 days a week.
+Our AskVet Veterinarians are available via our vet app to discuss all of your pet’s needs 24 hours a day, 7 days a week.
 Whether you have an immediate need or are looking to improve your pet’s overall wellbeing, just sign into your account and one of our friendly and knowledgeable veterinary experts will attend to your needs, no appointment required!

 Alexa Waltz, DVM